spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 }
 ```

-Now let's add the `ThemeContext.js` provider at the top level of our
+Now let's add the `BlogThemeProvider` at the top level of our app so
-app so that the state and functions of the provider can are accessible
+that the state and functions of the provider can are accessible for
-from the rest of the app.
+the children of the `layout/index.js`.

-This is what it looks like before adding the context provider
+This is what it looks like before adding the context provider, you'll
+notice that the styled-components `ThemeProvider` is a top level
+component here.

 ###### `src/layouts/index.js`